Blog

 Staying Ahead: 7 Reasons Why Cybersecurity Platformization is a Risky Move

 Are you considering transitioning to a single cybersecurity platform?
-Recent cases like the Cloudstrike incident—and the chaos that came with it—illustrate some potential risks associated with it.
+Recent cases like the CrowdStrike incident—and the chaos that came with it—illustrate some potential risks associated with it.
 The truth is, no matter how hard a company tries to build a cybersecurity platform, there will always be associated risks that will cost them and their users more than just monetary losses, such as privacy invasion or lost trust, to name just a few.
 In this blog, we’ll explore why cybersecurity platforms are riskier than you might think and what their main downsides are when it comes to business processes, categories, specific functionalities, or use cases.

 Understanding Cybersecurity Platforms